-The consequences a fatal accident giving rise to a claim for compensation can be devastating.
-However making a claim is simplified by coming to us for advice and assistance.
+The consequences of a fatal accident giving rise to a claim for compensation can be devastating.
+However, making a claim is simplified by asking us for advice and assistance.
 We will help you every step of the way.

 The first step is to make that call to us.
-We will then guide you through everything you need.
-It can be daunting speaking to solicitors at such a difficult and sensitive time but as fatal accident claim solicitors we will always be here for you.
+We will guide you through everything you need.
+Speaking to solicitors at such a complex and sensitive time can be daunting, but as fatal accident claim solicitors, we will always be here for you.

 The initial work we will undertake to make a fatal accident compensation claim will be as follows:

 - Investigate the full circumstances of the death

 - Attend the inquest

 - Investigate all losses, including pension entitlements, benefits and lost earnings

 - Advise dependants and anyone who can claim fatal accident compensation

 - Assess if the deceased left a will and who is appointed to represent the deceased’s estate.
 These are called executors and, in most cases, will be the deceased’s husband/wife or partner.
 If no will has been left, the person responsible for bringing a claim is usually the deceased’s next of kin.

 - Costs of attending the inquest and obtaining the grant of probate or letters of administration